Left neglect after stroke is a peculiar disorder that can lead to strange behavior.

-Left neglect may cause stroke patients to leave the left side of their plates uneaten.
-It’s not that they aren’t hungry, but they no longer have the spatial awareness on their left side to notice the remaining food.
-And left neglect is not limited to mealtime, either.
+For instance, patients with left neglect may only eat from the right side of their plates.
+Not because they aren’t hungry, but because they no longer have the spatial awareness on their left side to notice the remaining food.

-To help with this condition, you’re about to learn the causes, symptoms, and treatment for left neglect after stroke.
-At the end, you’ll find some exercises for left neglect that you can practice at home.
+To help you understand this condition, you’re about to learn the causes, symptoms, and treatment for left neglect after stroke.
+At the end, you’ll find some exercises to help boost awareness on the left side.

-First, we know that each hemisphere of the brain controls the opposite side of the body – for most functions.
-However, the parietal lobe, which governs spatial awareness, is different.
+First, we know that each hemisphere of the brain controls the opposite side of the body.
+Therefore, a stroke in the right hemisphere usually affects the left side of the body.

 Symptoms of Left Neglect After Stroke